Certified translations in the UK

 Firstly, I can see why this is confusing.
 It all seems unnecessarily complex because it’s not always clear what we mean by certified, sworn and official translations.
 To add to the confusion, plenty of UK-based translation agencies also use the words ‘sworn’ and ‘certified’ interchangeably.
 They sometimes make it sound like it’s a long-winded process, but I’d like to tell you that no fancy quill or ceremony is necessary if you need a translation for official purposes.

 As I mentioned at the start, British universities and government bodies recognise certified translations.
-This simply means that your translator needs to declare that the translation is accurate (click here for an example of the wording).
+This means that your translator needs to declare that the translation is accurate (click here for an example of the wording).
 No special seal is needed; your translation is good to go if your translator clearly signs and dates the declaration.
-Depending on what the certified translation is for, you might also need your translator to fasten it to a copy of the original document and send it to you in the post.
+Depending on what the certified translation is for, you might also need your translator to fasten it to a copy of the original document and send it to you in the post in a protective envelope.

 It’s important to note that the Passport Office has some specific requirements about who can certify the translation:

 1 - The translator should be a full member of an official organisation, such as the Chartered Institute of Linguists (CIOL) or the Institute of Translation and Interpreting (ITI).

 It’s quick and easy to browse through the CIOL and ITI directories to find qualified translators, so it makes sense to choose a translator that way.
 I’m a CIOL member and I use their guide when certifying translations.